jake-stewart/pygrid/README.md

 * Draw cells with the left mouse, or erase them with the right mouse.
 * Zoom with scroll wheel and pan the screen with the middle mouse.
 * The speed of the simulation can be changed with keys 1-9.
-* The algorithm can be changed with keys a, b, or c, where the algorithms are breadth-first, best-first and A* respectively.
 * The simulation can be paused and resumed with space.
 * The grid can be cleared with delete.